battre/autocomplete-attribute-explainer/model/modules/parsing_ng/README.md

           parts: [ {regex_reference: '\d+'} ]
 ```

-Note how this can match at any point in the input stirng but it requires the
+Note how this can match at any point in the input string but it requires the
 discovery of a `unit-type`.

+> **Note:** `decomposition` and `extract_parts` are mutually exclusive.
+You must
+  only use one in a capture definition.

 # Top-level syntax